 Mr. Lore advises emerging fund managers throughout the United States, Europe, and the Middle-East in forming and operating real estate funds, hedge funds, private equity funds, and other alternative funds using varied strategies; including equity, fixed income, distressed debt, and sector funds.
-Mr. Lore also advises real estate funds during the soft-commitment pre-capital raising stage.
+Additionally, Mr. Lore advises real estate funds during the soft-commitment pre-capital raising stage.

 Mr. Lore has advised hundreds of investment fund managers and real estate fund sponsors on all aspects of their business, from capital raising and fund formation to implementation of their business models.
-His representation of a broad range of managers allows him to keep abreast of emerging trends, regulations, and key business issues in the capital raising process.
+His representation of a broad range of managers allows him to keep abreast of emerging trends, regulations, and key business issues in the capital-raising process.

 Mr. Rogers practices in the areas of investment fund formation, securities law, corporate law and taxation, Mr. Rogers advises clients on the structuring, formation, and compliance of hedge funds, private equity funds, real estate funds and other alternative investment vehicles.